Tips on Steam Inhalation and Sinus Rinse

 - I do not want to burn my face

-- I do not want to paralyze the cilia--the tiny hairs in the nasal and sinus cavity which move mucus in the right direction
+- I do not want to paralyze the cilia--the tiny hairs in the nasal and sinus cavity which move mucus in

 - the cilia beats at 17 strokes per second and this rhythm should not be disturbed